Radiative Efficiency Limit: The SQ Limit Explained

 1. Thermal Radiation Losses:

 Thermal losses occur due to the emission of thermal radiation by the cell itself.
-Solar cells act as blackbody radiators, radiating heat energy as a function of its temperature, and will decrease the achievable efficiency.
+Solar cells act as blackbody absorbers, radiating heat energy as a function of its temperature, and will decrease the achievable efficiency.
 As cell temperature rises, thermal radiation increases.

 2. Spectral Losses: